adamhaile/room-of-requirement/README.md

 deps.router; // THROWS missing dependency: router

 // extend dependencies by passing in new rules
-// this makes a new Proxy that has all the old rules plus the new
+// this makes a new cache that has all the old rules plus the new

 let extDeps = deps({
     router: ({app}) => new Router(app);